code-warrior/a-proposal-for-ev-chargers-on-the-main-uhart-campus/deckset/index.md

 ## HEV Note

-Any discussion about charging vehicles in this deck does not pertain to HEVs, as the electricity required to recharge these vechicle’s on-board battery isn’t supplied by EVSE.
+Any discussion about charging vehicles in this deck does not pertain to HEVs — or hybrids, as they’re more commonly known — as the electricity required to recharge these vechicle’s on-board battery isn’t supplied by EVSE.

 ---